cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 instance.
 See [`Cypress.log()`](/api/cypress-api/cypress-log) for more information.

-This is setup code - we only want it to run once, creating the log message when Cypress first begins executing this query.
-We hold onto a reference to `Log` instance - we'll update it later with additional details.
+This line is setup code, so it lives in the outer function - we only want it to run once, creating the log message when Cypress first begins executing this query.
+We hold onto a reference to `Log` instance.
+We'll update it later with additional details when the inner function executes.

 ```javascript
 this.set('timeout', options.timeout)